When Your Heart Stops Beating: Music

 The tone of the album has been described as "consistently upbeat," showcasing a variety of influences.
 The music of the album is influenced by artists such as the Postal Service, Missing Persons, and the Cure.
 The album experiments with unusual song structure and temperaments, and the first six tracks of the album alternate between uptempo rock songs and ballads.
 Many songs feature a dynamic utilizing soft verses and louder choruses.
-According to Allmusic, +44's original electronic influence is evident in the music, although it has "ultimately [taken] a backseat to guitar-driven rock".
+According to Corey Apar of AllMusic, +44's original electronic influence is evident in the music, although it has "ultimately [taken] a backseat to guitar-driven rock".

 "The whole album is about everything that's happened, including Blink, and the ugly feelings that were left over afterwards," Hoppus said of the album's lyrical content.
 "Lyrically, it's some of the most positive stuff I've ever written, but it's also some of the darkest shit, too."
 The album is composed of both dark and introspective songs, but also upbeat and "positive" tracks.
 Hoppus also described the music as "the most lyrically personal music I've ever written."
 For Barker, the writing of the record's lyrics was inspired by the "roller coaster" of new opportunities while starting a new band, such as writing a new song or playing a first show.
-The feeling is echoed throughout When Your Heart Stops Beating, and Barker described the feeling of the album as being transported to different place.
+The feeling is echoed throughout When Your Heart Stops Beating, and Barker described the feeling of the album as being transported to a different place.
 "To me, it brings up feelings of, like, driving too fast or skateboarding down the street in the middle of the night," Barker commented.

+Genre-wise, Bryan of Punknews.org described When Your Heart Stops Beating as "energetic and catchy pop-punk" and containing "melodic, atmospheric ballads".
+Ben Yates of Drowned in Sound felt that the album started strong with Blink-182-esque songs, however delved into "emo choruses and handed-down pop-punk riffs" for the bulk of the tracklist.
+Kill Your Stereo described the album as emo pop, while Apar of felt it was alternative rock.